Reviewing Your Insurance Policy or Employer Sponsored Medical Benefits Plan

 - any services or supplies not specifically listed under covered expenses

-- treatment or surgery for obesity, weight reduction or weight control unless the patient is severely obese and suffers from a related medical condition.
+- treatment or surgery for obesity, weight reduction or weight control unless the patient is affected by severe obesity and suffers from a related medical condition.
 Pre-treatment approval is necessary.
 The only procedures currently allowed are Vertical Banded Gastroplasty and Gastric Bypass (GBP)/Gastric Bypass with Roux-en-Y.

 - Severe obesity is defined as having a Body Mass Index (BMI) of 40 or greater or a BMI of 35 or greater with related medical conditions.
 Related medical conditions include, but will not be limited to: arthritis, diabetes, hypertension, liver and gallbladder disease, and cardiovascular disease.